OPAL

 “Lots of very happy children with lots to do.”

 “There’s a great choice of activities, every child has something to do and was engaged in play.
-Good to see teh children using their imaginations and glued to technology.”
+Good to see the children using their imaginations and not glued to technology.”